 Bluemoris

-The shape and design have been completely redesigned from last season's model.
-A new torsion box structure has been adopted, improving stability and operability.
-It provides outstanding stability even at high speeds and ice-bath.
-The model's concept is "stable operability that does not flutter when skiing."
+The shape and design have been completely revamped from last season's model.
+The new torsion box structure improves stability and maneuverability.
+It offers outstanding stability even at high speeds and on icy slopes.
+These skis fulfill the model's concept of "stable maneuverability without flapping when skiing."

-that's light but stable and easy to use, so
+that's light but stable and easy to maneuver,

-you can ride calmly, and can't be repelled, but this board is also easy to use and makes it easy to maintain a close stance.
-It's light but stable and looks great even in spring snow.
+and that won't bounce around, but I can ride calmly.
+This board is easy to maneuver and makes it easy to keep a close stance.
+It's light but stable, and it feels good on spring snow.

 evaluation